heartify-healthcare/heartify-v2/README.md

   - Log in securely
   - Identity verification flow
 - 📊 Health data input:
-  - Users can input various health metrics such as age, blood pressure, cholesterol, etc.
+  - Users can input various health metrics such as age, blood pressure, cholesterol, ECG signal, etc.
-  - Data is submitted to a secure Flask backend
+  - Data is submitted to a secure Spring Boot backend
 - 🩺 Disease prediction:
-  - The backend returns prediction results based on a trained deep learning model
+  - The backend returns prediction results based on a trained Deep Learning model and a medical Large Language Model
   - Users receive immediate feedback on potential cardiovascular risks

 ## 🚀 Getting Started